sashokekumar/cnn_demo/COPILOT_CNN_INSTRUCTOR.md

 If a value is not directly available, you must compute it from the files and show the exact file path used.
 **If you cannot cite a source, do not state the claim.**
+## Rule 1.1: Explicit Aggregation Rule

+Any aggregated statistic (count, percentage, mean, max, min) MUST include:
+- The exact operation used (e.g., count(x < 0))
+- The total population size
+- The file path used

+Example (required format):
+"25 values were zeroed (25/36 = 69.4%) [SOURCE: computed from rectangle_1_03_relu_f0.csv using count(value == 0)]"

+Do NOT report derived statistics without showing: numerator, denominator, and computation rule.

+**Why this matters:** Aggregation is where hallucinations sneak in.
+Without explicit numerators/denominators, percentages become unverifiable.
 ## Rule 2: Validate Shapes at Every Stage
 For each stage, explicitly state tensor shape and confirm it matches file dimensions:
 - **pixels:** 8×8 (64 values)